Sustainability Resources including the PPA Carbon Calculator

 Through the Sustainability Action Group (SAG), the PPA and its membership have been monitoring the use of plastic wrapping within our magazine supply chains for several years.
 The group has dedicated resources to reducing usage through material light-weighting, investigating alternative materials and promoting recycling of plastic wrap wherever possible.
 Subsequent best practice has been communicated and shared across the industry through the availability of best practice guidelines for magazine plastic wrapping.

 As the current plastics crisis continues to grip audiences both locally and globally, PPA members are unrelenting in their attempts to reduce dependency on plastic wrapping.
-Our exploration of alternative materials is ongoing, and publishers continue to experiment with biodegradable wrapping, paper alternatives and sending titles unwrapped.
+Our exploration of alternative materials is ongoing, and publishers continue to experiment with bio-based and compostable wrapping, paper alternatives and sending titles unwrapped.

 Nevertheless, for the time being plastic remains an essential material for magazine publishers.
 As existing technology stands, it is currently the most viable method of ensuring subscribers and consumers receive their magazine in pristine condition, inserts and gifts included within.
 Many publishers have adopted recyclable plastic wrapping which can be recycled by consumers along with carrier bags at larger supermarkets, if local authorities do not provide kerbside collection.